esl-epfl/ESL-CGRA-simulator/README.md

 * (optional) A hand-written assembly file.
 * (optional) A `memory.csv` file including the indexed values that the kernel can access from memory.

-    You can either write this file by hand or fill the memory using the `kernel_add_memory_region` function.
+    You can either write this file by hand or fill the memory using the `add_memory_region` function.
 * A `instructions.csv` file containing a matrix of operations to be executed by each Processing Element (PE) during each instruction.

     This file can be automatically generated from a `.out` file or hand-written assembly.